EVNdevs/EVN-arduino/docs/actuators/evnmotor.rst

 .. function:: void runHeading(float dps, float heading, uint8_t stop_action = STOP_BRAKE, bool wait = true)

     Run motor to the specified motor shaft heading, then performs the given stop action.

+    Motor direction will be automatically computed to minimize the rotation needed to achieve the correct heading.

     :param dps: Angular velocity to run the motor at (in DPS)
     :param time_ms: Heading which the motor has to travel to (0 - 360 degrees)